iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 **Learning** a Linear Regression Model means Estimating the Values of the **Coefficient**

+**Predict** Dependent Variable based on One or More Independent Variables.

+**Measure** the Influence of One or More Independent Variable on Dependent Variable.

 **Predict** the Value of a **Feature** based on the Value of Another Feature.

 ### Y = X * B1 + B0